Master’s in Applied Behavior Analysis

 Discover how people learn and explore theories of behavior change.

-This program will focus on the foundations of applied behavior analysis and how they can be used to teach new skills and improve human behavior.
-The master’s program emphasizes ethical principles and evidence-based practices, including assessing behavior, developing personalized intervention plans, and using data to track progress.
+This 33-credit program will focus on the principles and foundations of applied behavior analysis and how they can be used to teach new skills and improve human behavior.
+Students will earn a master’s in education degree and be prepared to sit for the Board-Certified Behavior Analyst (BCBA)® exam.
+This is an online program with synchronous and asynchronous components.

 What is applied behavior analysis?